Tyler Allgeier: 2023 season

 Allgeier scored two rushing touchdowns in the Falcons' 2023 regular season opener, a 24–10 victory over the Panthers.
 He finished the 2023 season with 186 carries for 683 rushing yards and four rushing touchdowns to go with 18 receptions for 193 receiving yards and one receiving touchdown.

 2024 season

 In 2024, Allgeier appeared in all 17 games as Atlanta’s No. 2 running back behind Bijan Robinson.
 He logged 137 rushing attempts for 644 yards (4.7 average) and three touchdowns, and added 13 receptions for 88 yards; he did not record a fumble.
 The Falcons finished 8–9 and missed the postseason.

+2025 season

+In 2025, Allgeier reprised his role as Robinson's backup, appearing in 17 games (including two starts).
+In those games, he recorded 514 rushing yards and eight touchdowns, as well as 96 receiving yards.

+Arizona Cardinals

+2026 season

+On March 12, 2026, Allgeier signed a two-year, $12.25 million contract with the Arizona Cardinals.